alythobani/obsidian-callout-commands/README.md

 ### Wrap lines in X callout

 One `Wrap lines in X callout` command is provided for every possible callout type `X` (❞ Quote, ⚠ Warning, 🔥 Tip, 🐞 Bug, 📝 Note, etc.), so that you can assign separate hotkeys for each of your favorite callouts.
+This can be used both for inserting fresh callouts, and for turning existing text into callouts.

 ### Remove callout from selected lines

 > [!IMPORTANT]
 > Note that a callout must begin on the first selected line of text for this command to be available.

-This command will remove the callout syntax from the selected lines, turning the callout back into regular text.
+This will remove the callout syntax from the selected lines, turning the callout back into regular text.
 If a custom title is present, it will be retained as a Markdown heading.

 ## Usage examples